-Unlike monitoring, listening enables you to capture overall sentiment.
-This in depth knowledge straight from your customer can be used to drive your strategy forward.
-How did your latest campaign do?
-Do your customers love your latest product?
-These are just some questions listening can answer.
+Unlike monitoring, listening helps you capture overall sentiment.
+The knowledge that you extract directly from your customer is in-depth, and can be used to steer your strategy in the right direction.
+“How did your latest campaign do?”
+“Do your customers love your latest product?”
+These are just some of the questions listening can answer.

-Listening helps you be Part of the conversation
+Listening helps you be part of the conversation.

-Listening helps you find influencers
+Listening helps you find influencers.

 Newberry, C. (2017, June 13).
 Social Listening: What it is, Why You Should Care, and How to Do it Well.
-Hootsuite.
-Retrieved from https://blog.hootsuite.com/social-listening-business/

 Beese, J. (2015, November 18).
 What is Social Listening and Why is it important?.
 Sprout Social.
 Retrieved from https://sproutsocial.com/insights/social-listening/